Meet Martin Heald

 The biggest positive from his story so far

 Martin qualified to be an MTC Hero as his journey shows his persistence and dedication to doing what he loves, regardless of the hurdles he has overcome.

-This is something we can all admire and take inspiration from when reflecting on your own life circumstances.
+This is something we can all admire and take inspiration from when reflecting on our own life circumstances.
 Even if you haven’t been directly affected by cancer, we all know someone who has.

-He said: “If I hadn't have lost my leg I probably won’t be playing sport at an international level in two sports.
+He said: “If I hadn't lost my leg I probably won’t be playing Sports at an international level in two sports.

 The belief in ‘everything happening for a reason’ could not ring any more true, here.